“Hi. How are you?” is a question we ask ourselves and others daily, but this question rarely returns a response of

 Achieving WELL certification is holistic.
 As you move beyond HVAC systems, nutrition, and water quality and

-access, then FFE (furniture, fixtures and equipment) and its appropriate application plays a vital role in
+access, FFE (furniture, fixtures and equipment) and its appropriate application plays a vital role in supporting

-supporting occupants across many of the concepts measured.
-Here a few ways that OFS products can contribute to
+occupants across many of the concepts measured in the WELL Building Standard.
+Here a few ways that OFS products

-integrated into the design of any space to provide electric lighting that minimizes harmful effects to the
+design of any space to provide electric lighting that minimizes harmful effects to the body through

 specification to meet the luminance variance requirements for visual balance and surface design.

-sit-stand workstation products with control options that can help a project meet active furnishings
+products with control options that can help a project meet active furnishings requirements.
+OFS also

-patterns, colors and shapes of furniture as well as products like planter boxes and plant stands that can
+shapes of furniture as well as products like planter boxes and plant stands that can be used as interior

 MaterialsandAir - The materials that OFS controls do not contain flame retardant chemicals and customer specified

-also available and can help a project meet violatile compound reduction.
+also available and can help a project meet volatile compound (VOC) reduction.
 OFS products are all SCS indoor

 Advantage Gold Certified and conform to the ANSI/BIFMA Furniture Emissions Standard.
 This allows for our

-projects to help a project meet long-term emmisson control and fundamental & enhanced air quality.
+projects to help a project meet long-term emission control and fundamental & enhanced air quality.